Most everyone has heard these famous seasons of life quotes. “This too will pass”, and “to everything, there is a season.”

 - God is with me, helping me even now in my challenge.
 (Deuteronomy 31:6, Hebrews 13:5, Isaiah 43:2, 1 Corinthians 10:13)

-These are only a few Scriptures that as we practice quoting them will come naturally when life gets harder.
+These are only a few Scriptures that as we practice quoting will come naturally when life gets harder.
+They give silver linings to the clouds that threaten to rain on our parade.

 Charles Spurgeon once said, “A Bible that is falling apart usually belongs to someone who isn’t.”